yfyfyufeng/OpenModelHub/doc/demo_and_report/report-UNFINISHED.md

 - Collaborated with Wentao Lin in implementing a data loader that load json files and insert records to the database.
 Designed the first version and help completed the final version.
 - Participated in the formulation of the database schema (but not the implementation).

+#### Yufeng Lin
+- Collaborated with all members in designing database schema.
+- Implement the entire database schema part.
+- Implement the entire database interface part.
+- Collaborated with Wentao Lin, Zirun Zheng, and Yuxuan Liu in fixing bugs in frontend.
+- Manage the github repository and handle pull requests.
+- Manage the project, communicate with members and assign taks.
+- Group leader

 ## 4. References

 - https://huggingface.co/